Learning Credal Sum-Product Networks: Preliminaries

-\subsection{Credal sum-product networks (CSPNs)}
+\subsection{Credal Sum-product Networks (CSPNs)}

 In recent work \citep{DBLP:conf/isipta/MauaCCC17}, so-called credal sum-product networks (CSPNs) were proposed, which are a class of imprecise probability models that unify the credal network semantics with SPNs.
-That work was particularly aimed at analysing the robustness of classification in SPNs learned from data: first they learn a standard SPN \citep{gens2013learning}, and from that they obtain the CSPN by an ``$\epsilon$-contamination" of the SPN (cf. \citep{DBLP:conf/isipta/MauaCCC17}).
+That work was particularly aimed at analysing the robustness of classification in SPNs learned from data: first they consider a standard SPN \citep{gens2013learning}, and from that they obtain the CSPN by an ``$\epsilon$-contamination" of the SPN (cf. \citep{DBLP:conf/isipta/MauaCCC17}).

-A CSPN is defined in the same way as a SPN except that it allow weights on sum nodes to vary in a closed and convex set.
-More formally,
+A CSPN is defined in the same way as a SPN except that it allow weights on sum nodes to vary in a closed and convex set, which then banks on the notion of a \textbf{credal set}.

 \begin{definition}[Credal Sum-Product network] A CSPN over variables $X_1,\dots, X_n$ is a rooted directed acyclic graph whose leaves are the indicators ($x_1,\dots , x_n, \overline{x}_1,\dots, \overline{x}_n)$ and whose internal nodes are sums and products.
-Each edge $(i,j)$ emanating from a sum node $i$ is associated to a credal set $K_i$. \end{definition}

-The key notion here, is the one of \textbf{credal set}. \begin{definition}[Credal set] A credal set is a convex set of probability distributions. \end{definition}
+Each sum node $i$ is associated to a credal set $K_i$.
+A credal set is a convex set of probability distributions. \end{definition}

 A credal set can be interpreted as a set of imprecise beliefs meaning that the true probability measure is in that set but due to lack of information, that cannot be determined.
-In order to characterise a credal set, one can use a (finite\footnote{It is important to note that the number of extreme points can reach $N!$ where $N$ is the number of interpretations \citep{DBLP:journals/ijar/Wallner07}.}) set of extreme points (edges of the polytope representing the credal set), probability intervals or linear constraints.
+In order to characterize a credal set, one can use a (finite) set of extreme points (edges of the polytope representing the credal set), probability intervals or linear constraints.\footnote{It is important to note that the number of extreme points can reach $N!$ where $N$ is the number of interpretations \citep{DBLP:journals/ijar/Wallner07}.} (Cf. Appendix for an example.)

-\begin{example} We illustrate an example of a CSPN in Figure \ref{fig_CSPN}.
-In this example, along the lines of the discussions in \citep{DBLP:conf/isipta/MauaCCC17}, the weights are given as a convex set of different types.
-That is, weights $w_1,w_2$ are probability intervals, as are weights $w_5,w_6$.
-In contrast, $w_3,w_4$ and $w_7,w_8$ are sets of extreme points (\textit{i.e.} described as the convex hull by the set of extreme points).
-We have to ensure that the constraints associated with probability intervals realise a normalised distribution.